The first step toward change is awareness. The second step is acceptance.

 Nathaniel Branden

-Them: Give power to others and use it as an excuse for our resistance.
-My friends may tease me if I refuse to eat ice cream with them.
-My relatives may feel bad if I won’t eat the dishes they offered.
-They may laugh at my fitness craze, may not invite me to the next party.
+Them: Give power to others and use it as an excuse.
+“My friends will tease me if I refuse ice cream,” “Relatives will feel bad if I don’t eat their dishes,” “They’ll laugh at my fitness craze.”

 To recap the points from the two blogs:

-- Release the old thought patterns.
-Let them go.
+- Release old thought patterns—let them go.

 - Be kind to yourself while training for the change.